Political Science (M.A.)

 Program Overview

-The Master of Arts in Political Science provides an exceptional graduate experience to students interested in pursuing careers in state and federal government, post-secondary teaching, non-governmental organizations, international businesses, or the further pursuit of a Juris Doctor or PhD program.
+The Master of Arts in Political Science provides an exceptional graduate experience to students interested in pursuing careers in state and federal government, post-secondary teaching, non-governmental organizations, international businesses, or the further pursuit of a Juris Doctor or Ph.D. program.
 With a large full-time faculty, students have the opportunity for a close intellectual exchange with professors and close mentoring.
 The program curriculum provides exposure to a variety of courses in various subfields of political science, including American politics, international relations, political theory, and comparative politics.

 Course Work